mcsrainbow/mcsrainbow.github.io/en/2024/07/kubernetes-container-healthcheck-and-graceful-termination/index.md

 ## Parameters

-1. **`terminationGracePeriodSeconds`:** Global setting for Pod termination grace period; must greater than lifecycle.preStop.
+1. **`terminationGracePeriodSeconds`:** Global setting for Pod termination grace period, must greater than lifecycle.preStop.
 If containers aren't terminated within this period, the Pod will be forcibly terminated.
 2. **`lifecycle.preStop`:** Hook to execute commands before container stops, delaying termination to release connections for pending requests.
-3. **`startupProbe`:** Checks container startup status, providing additional preparation time.
+3. **`startupProbe`:** Checks the container startup status, providing additional preparation time. kubelet kills and restarts the container if the check fails.
-4. **`livenessProbe`:** Checks if the container is alive; kubelet kills and restarts the container if the check fails.
+4. **`livenessProbe`:** Checks if the container is alive. kubelet kills and restarts the container if the check fails.
-5. **`readinessProbe`:** Checks if the container is ready to accept traffic; kubelet adds the Pod to the Service's load balancer pool only if this check passes.
+5. **`readinessProbe`:** Checks if the container is ready to accept traffic. kubelet adds the Pod to the Service's load balancer pool only if this check passes.

 {{< image src="k8s_pod_lifecycle.jpg" alt="k8s_pod_lifecycle" width=800 >}}